ska-sa/katsdp-ansible-collection/README.md

 # katsdp-ansible-collection
-An open Ansible collection used by SDP
+An open Ansible collection used by SARAO SDP on MeerKAT